4d/4d-for-ios/docs/ListformTemplate-xml.md

 ```

-And here is the preview result you supposed to get :
+And here is the preview result you are supposed to get :

 ![Add CardView container](assets/en/custom-listform/add-cardView-container.png)